feziodoshi/Neural-Artistic-Style-Video-/README.md

 # Neural Artistic Style Implementation

-We mainly used the following research papers to implament Neural Artistic Style
+We mainly used the following research papers to implement Neural Artistic Style

 <ul>
 <li> Implementation of Neural Style Transfer from the paper <a href="http://arxiv.org/abs/1508.06576">A Neural Algorithm of Artistic Style</a> in Keras 1.2.0